-Restructuring charges, which are recorded within restructuring and impairment, net, include employee severance and benefit costs, impairments of assets, and other costs associated with exit activities.
-Restructuring costs are determined based on estimates prepared at the time the restructuring actions were approved by management and are periodically updated for changes.
-Restructuring costs include expenses that are recorded through the restructuring liability.
+Restructuring charges, which are recorded within restructuring and impairment, net on our consolidated statements of operations, include employee severance and benefit costs, impairments of certain assets, and other costs associated with exit activities.
+Restructuring costs are determined based on estimates, which are prepared at the time the restructuring actions were approved by management, and are periodically reviewed and updated for changes in estimates.
 We apply the provisions of ASC 420, Exit or Disposal Cost Obligations ("ASC 420") and ASC 712, Compensation - Nonretirement Postemployment Benefits ("ASC 712").
-Severance costs accounted for under ASC 420 and/or ASC 712 are recognized when management with the proper level of authority has committed to a restructuring plan and communicated those actions to employees.
+Severance and benefit costs related to restructuring activities are accounted for under ASC 420 and/or ASC 712 and are recognized when management with the proper level of authority has committed to a restructuring plan and communicated those actions to employees.
 Impairment losses are based upon the estimated fair value less costs to sell, with fair value estimated based on existing market prices for similar assets.
 Other exit costs include environmental remediation costs and contract termination costs, primarily related to equipment and facility lease obligations.
 At each reporting date, we evaluate the accruals for restructuring costs to ensure the accruals are still appropriate.
-See Note 5 - Restructuring and Impairment for further discussion.
+See Note 4 - Restructuring and Impairment for further discussion.